 Given the nature of the strategic or cross-shareholding relationship between the companies, the relationship is the best describe as "You scratch my back and I'll scratch yours."
-For example, a company A is facing a hostile takeover or anticipating a significant number of against votes to the top managements, and a 20% of the company A's shares is held by strategic shareholders (or cross-shareholders).
-In this case, the company A can safely assume that it would receive at least 20% support votes for the management from their strategic shareholders (or cross-shareholders) and vice versa.
+For example, say Company A is facing a hostile takeover or anticipating a significant number of against votes to the top managements, and a 20% of the Company A's shares is held by strategic shareholders (or cross-shareholders).
+In this case, Company A can safely assume that it would receive at least 20% voting support for the management from their strategic shareholders (or cross-shareholders) and vice versa.
 As such, the strategic shareholding or cross-shareholding is considered as one of takeover defense mechanisms among Japanese companies.